Vie chretienne Cosmos Arts Engin de recherches Plan du site

 One should be aware of the fact that the Modern/Enlightenment belief system is largely a reaction to the Judeo-Christian outlook, which was dominant in the West.
 It was first of all a rejection of the Judeo-Christian cosmology and in particular Genesis.
 The modern system of belief rejected the core presuppositions of Christianity as expressed in the Bible.
 For moderns the source of truth was no longer to be found in some kind of revelation, but in Science and Reason.
 Empirical observation was supposed to lead us to the Absolute, to TRUTH.
 If Americans have the motto “In God We Trust” on their bills, a fitting motto for the Modern view would be In Man (or Reason) We Trust!
 In the modern belief system, scientists, technicians and educators became the high priests (or philosopher-kings) leading the masses out of captivity from religious superstition and on to the land of progress where oppression would be eliminated and all wars stopped because all have learned to be rational and tolerant...

 In the same way the modern outlook was a reaction to the, then dominant Judeo-Christian world-view, the postmodern is, as its name implies, a reaction to the modern, but is also the pursuit and continuation of the modern reaction to the Judeo-Christian world-view in the sense that is a reaction to various Western cultural concepts with links to the Christian world-view.
 In fact, postmodernism is an even more extreme reaction to Christianity than modernism (the Enlightenment) ever was.
-This explains why postmoderns demand that everyone should be tolerant, but when it comes to Christianity, postmoderns show very little tolerance.
-While in monotheistic religions you typically get explicit creeds, that is lists of beliefs and one can find much the same in modern belief systems (in their manifestos or published political programs), postmoderns (much the same as Freemasons) typically deny their religious perspective and keep their core beliefs buried, out of view.
+This explains why postmoderns demand that everyone should be tolerant, but when it comes to Judeo-Christian culture or beliefs, postmoderns show very little tolerance.
+While in monotheistic religions you typically get explicit creeds, that is lists of beliefs (a sacred text and/or creeds and cathecisms) and one can find much the same in modern belief systems (in their manifestos or published political programs), postmoderns however (much the same as Freemasons) typically deny their religious perspective and keep their core beliefs buried, out of view.
 If you want an explicit list of postmodern beliefs, typically you're on your own (or check out my proposal).

 The only “truth” left to postmoderns is the individual, feeding his urges and desires.
 As the buzz-phrase goes: “Everyone has their own truth”[3].
 In any case Darwinism remains useful for postmoderns as it kicks out the Sovereign God before whom all will called in judgement.
 Naturally postmoderns hate the concept of judgement with a vengeance as it violently contradicts a basic dogma of their religion, that there is NO ethical/moral authority over the individual, nor tellingly, is there any moral authority over the State.
 Thus when the State abuses his rights, a postmodern has no recourse.
 Postmoderns do not believe in a Moral Law above the State.
 Their only recourse is to whine and complain that they doesn't “like” the State's abuses and violations.
 To which the Neototalitarian State can snap it's fingers and go on with business as usual...